Spartans have already scored the most points and touchdowns in school history.

 No. 4 Spartans will face No. 5 Stanford in the 2014 Rose Bowl Game on Jan.
 1, 2014 in Pasadena, Calif.

-Dave Warner just completed his first season as the co-offensive coordinator and his seventh overall at Michigan State.
+Dave Warner is his second season as the co-offensive coordinator and his eighth overall at Michigan State.
 Warner, who also coaches the running backs, was promoted to co-offensive coordinator on March 4, 2013.
 He previously coached the quarterbacks for six seasons.

-The Spartan offense steadily improved all season long during MSU's record-setting campaign in 2013, culminating with strong performances against Ohio State in the Big Ten Championship Game and Stanford in the Rose Bowl Game.
+The Spartan offense steadily improved all season long during MSU's record-setting campaign in 2013, culminating with strong performances against No. 2 Ohio State in the Big Ten Championship Game and No. 5 Stanford in the Rose Bowl Game.
 The Spartans produced 438 yards of total offense against the Buckeyes and nearly 400 yards (397) against Stanford, which entered the game No. 14 in the FBS in total defense.

 Sophomore quarterback Connor Cook was named the Most Outstanding Player in the Big Ten Championship Game after throwing for 304 yards and three touchdowns, and he topped that performance by racking up a career-high 332 passing yards and two touchdowns against the Cardinal while being named the Rose Bowl Game's Offensive MVP.
 Cook finished his first year as the starter with one of the best statistical seasons in school history, ranking second in the MSU single-season record book in touchdown passes (22), fourth in total offense (2,831 yards) and pass attempts (380), fifth in passing yards (2,755), and sixth in pass completions (223).

-In his first year working with Jeremy Langford, Warner helped developed the junior into one of the top running backs in the Big Ten.
+In his first year working with Langford, Warner helped developed the junior into one of the top running backs in the Big Ten.
 Langford, who hadn't started a game entering the season, emerged as a dynamic scoring threat, as he led the Big Ten with 18 rushing touchdowns.
-The Wayne, Mich., native also ranked among the Big Ten leaders in touchdowns (first with 19), scoring (third with 8.1 ppg.) and rushing (sixth with 101.6 ypg.).
+The Wayne, Michigan, native also ranked among the Big Ten leaders in total touchdowns (first with 19), scoring (third with 8.1 ppg.) and rushing (sixth with 101.6 ypg.).
 In addition, Langford ranked among MSU's single-season leaders in touchdowns (third), rushing touchdowns (fourth), rushing attempts (sixth with 292) and rushing yards (eighth with 1,422).
-He established a school record by rushing for more than 100 yards in eight consecutive games.
+He established a school record by rushing for more than 100 yards in eight consecutive games and was named the Big Ten Player of the Year by The Touchdown Club of Columbus.

 The offensive line, which rotated in eight different players, was one of the top units in the country and a key reason why MSU ranked seventh in the FBS in time of possession (33:19).
 In addition to a strong running game, the Spartans only allowed 17 sacks, second fewest in the Big Ten and 15th fewest in the FBS.